 Studies on personalized vitamins are limited.
 There is little research to support their benefits, particularly in comparison to non-personalized options.

-The U.S. government exercise limited oversight over companies selling personalized vitamins.
-An older Government Accountability Office (GAO) study found that these vitamins may not only fail to improve health, but the companies selling them may provide misleading or unreliable health information.
+The U.S. government exercises limited oversight over companies selling personalized vitamins.
+An older Government Accountability Office (GAO) study found that these vitamins may fail to improve health and that the companies selling them may provide misleading or unreliable health information.

-One of the main claims of these services is that they tailor supplements to an individual’s health needs.
-The GAO study investigated the accuracy of this claim by using fake profiles to investigate four companies offering this service.
+One of the main claims of these companies is that they tailor supplements to an individual’s health needs.
+The GAO study verified the accuracy of this claim by using fake profiles to investigate four companies offering this service.
 The authors took the online surveys and then submitted DNA samples for the tests.

-Upon delivering the test results to the study’s authors, the websites urged the purchase of expensive personalized vitamins.
-However, the vitamins recommended for each of the fictitious profiles were the same rather than customized.
+Upon delivering the test results to the study authors, the websites urged the purchase of expensive personalized vitamins.
+However, the vitamins recommended for each fictitious profile were the same rather than customized.
 This is especially concerning because the profiles came from the DNA samples of two individuals with differing lifestyles.

 A person’s medical history and family background contribute to their nutrition needs.
-This makes the analysis of online surveys and results complex and unlikely to be definitive or comprehensive.
-For these reasons, an individual’s doctor is typically the most suitable professional to interpret these tests.
+This analysis of online surveys and results is complex and unlikely to be definitive or comprehensive.
+For these reasons, a healthcare professional is typically the most suitable person to interpret these tests.

-The ASN caution that taking vitamins may increase the likelihood of receiving more than the Tolerable Upper Intake (TUI) of some nutrients.
-This can lead to health risks.
+The points out that taking vitamins may increase a person’s likelihood of receiving more than the tolerable upper intake (TUI) of some nutrients.
+This, in turn, can lead to health risks.

 For example, when people take a supplement containing folic acid, they may exceed the TUI if they eat foods fortified with the vitamin.
 High levels of folic acid

-When personalized vitamin brands offer DNA testing, they are usually looking for a person’s probability of gluten intolerance, caffeine metabolism, skin antioxidant capacity, and more.
+When personalized vitamin brands offer DNA testing, they are usually looking for gluten intolerance, caffeine metabolism, skin antioxidant capacity, and more.
 They may also be assessing the risk of certain conditions.

 According to the Federal Trade Commission (FTC), no research indicates that DNA tests provide a safe basis for customizing dietary supplements.

-The FTC state that it is frequently hard to draw definitive conclusions about health risks based on DNA tests.
-This is because someone’s likelihood of developing a certain condition often does not solely depend on their genes.
-Rather, it depends on multiple interactions between their genes and the food they consume, their lifestyle, and substances they have frequent exposure to, such as tobacco or sunlight.
+The FTC states that it is often hard to draw definitive conclusions about health risks based on DNA tests.
+This is because someone’s likelihood of developing a certain condition does not always depend solely on their genes.
+Rather, it hinges on multiple interactions between their genes and the food they consume, their lifestyle, and substances they have frequent exposure to, such as tobacco and sunlight.

-The second issue involves a negative result for a certain disease.
-This may merely indicate that the test did not examine the particular genetic changes associated with the condition.
+The second issue involves a negative result for a certain condition.
+This may indicate that the test did not examine the genetic changes associated with the condition.
 Most DNA tests only look at a small number of genes.

 As the GAO study concludes, a positive result may unduly alarm people and encourage them to take costly personalized vitamins to be healthy.
-Additionally, a negative result may give some individuals false assurance that they are healthy when they are actually ill.
+A negative result may also give some individuals false assurance that they are healthy.

 Instead of taking personalized vitamins, the

-The FTC suggest a good starting point is a doctor’s exam that includes conventional lab tests, such as blood chemistry and a cholesterol profile.
-If the tests show abnormalities, a doctor can make dietary and other lifestyle recommendations.
+The FTC suggests a good starting point is a doctor’s exam that includes conventional laboratory tests, such as blood chemistry and a cholesterol profile.
+A healthcare professional can make dietary and other lifestyle recommendations if the tests show abnormalities.